felipebocajr/felipebocajr/README.md

 # Hi, i'm Felipe Bochini.

-- 🔭 Working as a Data Engineering.
+- 🔭 Working as a Data Engineering, persuing AI Research.

 - 🎯 Data Science Background, with a focus on machine learning.
 I also have good Data Engineering skills, making use of Cloud providers such as Azure and AWS

-- 🌱 Currently learning machine learning tools, including NumPy, Pandas, Matplotlib, and more.
 ### About me:

 - 🚀 Aspiring to become an AI/ML Researcher